ArjenDeniz/BetterSoderblog/readme.md

 ### Data

-- Scrapping all data from 2009 to 2023
+- ~~Scrapping all data from 2009 to 2023~~
 - Cleaning, fixing entries
 - use TMDB API for both series and movies, store _director_, _year_, _country of origin_, _description_, _screenwriter_, _genre(s)_
 - use TMDB API for images, store base_url, file_path
 - use Google's Books API for books and plays, store _writer_, _description_, _selfLink_

-### Backend

-- to be written
+- turn final csv to json file

 ### Front End

 - start with creating a vue.js application
+- add json file to public folder
-- find js data viz library to use
+- ~~find js data viz library to use(echarts)~~
+- work on requests()
+- pagination
+- lazy loading
+- design dashboard
--
+- add data visuals
 - TMDB, Google Books reference
+- add google analytics(page by page)